Big Five (association football): Market

 Driven by the boost from the 2022 FIFA World Cup, revenue in the European football market grew by 16% in the 2022–23 season, reaching €35.3 billion.
-The 'big five' domestic leagues continued to dominate, generating €19.6 billion—or 56%—of the total market.
-According to Deloitte, their combined revenue is projected to rise to €20.8 billion in the 2024–25 season, accounting for 53% of the market, underscoring their central role in shaping global men's football.
-In the ‘big five’ leagues, broadcast revenue has traditionally been the primary source of income for clubs.
-However, its sluggish growth in recent years has led many clubs to pursue greater control over both their earnings and how they expand them.
-The 2022–23 season saw record-breaking matchday (€2.8bn) and commercial (€7.6bn) revenues, indicating that efforts to diversify income streams are beginning to pay off.
-Building strong and varied revenue sources not only enhances financial resilience amid ongoing change but also supports compliance with financial regulations, enables investment in player retention and recruitment, and boosts appeal to external investors.
+The Big Five domestic leagues continued to dominate, generating €19.6 billion—or 56%—of the total market.
+According to Deloitte, their combined revenue is projected to rise to €22.4 billion for the 2026–27 season, accounting for of the market.

+In the Big Five leagues, broadcast revenue has traditionally been the primary source of income for clubs; however, its sluggish growth in the early 2020s has led many clubs to pursue greater control over both their earnings and how they expand them.
+The 2022–23 season saw record-breaking matchday (€2.8bn) and commercial (€7.6bn) revenues.
 Within the Big Five, England's Premier League is considerably larger than the other four in terms of both popularity and wealth, with both factors influencing the other; league wealth is mostly derived from selling broadcasting rights to global markets based on the league's popularity worldwide, with competing bids.
 The German Bundesliga enjoys the highest average match attendance, while brand value is strongest in the main teams of Spain's La Liga, namely Real Madrid and Barcelona.

-The UEFA Financial Fair Play Regulations have significantly enhanced the financial performance of European football.
+The UEFA Financial Fair Play Regulations significantly enhanced the financial performance of European football.
 These regulations eradicated overdue payables and converted an aggregate net loss of EUR 1.7 billion in 2010–11 into a net profit of EUR 579 million in 2016–17.
 Additionally, net equity positions, reflecting the balance sheet solvency or financial health of European first division clubs, have markedly improved over the past decade, as in the compound annual growth rate (CAGR) of net equity for the Big Five leagues, which has ranged from 7.5% in England to 17.9% in France.

-Bleacher Report noted that the Big Five all benefit from having "developed their own 'brand' of how football should be played."
+In December 2012, Bleacher Report noted that the Big Five all benefit from having "developed their own 'brand' of how football should be played."
 The website suggested that the Netherlands' top league Eredivisie was considered similarly to the Big Five in footballing terms, but did not reach the same popularity or funding levels because it is overlooked by international fans in favour of the Five.